Connor-F/status-icon-animator/README.md

 Where the `my_frames` directory contains all the jpg images that you'd like to display

 **Required arguments**
 `-p` or `--path-to-frames` Specify the ABSOLUTE path to the frames.
-For example: /home/USER/.icons/status_icons/my_frames/ The frames must follow this naming convention: frame-<NUMBER>.<FORMAT>\nWhere <NUMBER> starts at 0 and is incremented by 1 for the next frame and so on. <FORMAT> will default to png if no format is supplied\nFor example a 3 frame PNG sequence should have the filenames: frame-0.png, frame-1.png, frame-2.png
+For example: `/home/USER/.icons/status_icons/my_frames/` The frames must follow this naming convention: frame-<NUMBER>.<FORMAT> Where <NUMBER> starts at 0 and is incremented by 1 for the next frame and so on.
+<FORMAT> will default to png if no format is supplied
+For example a 3 frame PNG sequence should have the filenames: frame-0.png, frame-1.png, frame-2.png

 **Options**
 `-t` or `--time-per-frame` Specify the time in milliseconds each frame should be shown in the system tray.
 Default is 300ms.